Density estimation on smooth manifolds with normalizing flows: Details on the Lorenz experiment

+\paragraph{MCF} We trained the model on a dataset of $10^6$ samples using maximum likelihood training for 1000 epochs.
+The AdamW optimizer \citep{loshchilov2017decoupled} was used with a learning rate of $10^{-4}$.
+We use a batch size of 10000.

-\paragraph{Training} Both models were trained on a dataset of $10^6$ samples with split manifold learning and maximum likelihood training phases.
-The AdamW optimizer \cite{loshchilov2017decoupled} was used in both cases with a learning rate of $3 \cdot 10^{-4}$, cosine annealing and weight decay of $10^{-4}$.
+\paragraph{$\M$-flow} We trained the model on a dataset of $10^6$ samples with split manifold learning and maximum likelihood training phases, assigning 50 epochs to each phase (100 in total).
+The AdamW optimizer was used with a learning rate of $3 \cdot 10^{-4}$, cosine annealing and weight decay of $10^{-4}$.
 We use a batch size of 100.
-Initially we used 50 epochs for the manifold learning phase and another 50 epochs and for the maximum likelihood phase but we noticed that our model consistently converged in about 1/5th of the available epochs for both phases so ultimately we used only 15 epochs for each training phase for MCF.
-We checkpoint both models to retain the best performing parameter configuration according to validation results.
-To stabilize training we add a regularization term $a = (\log \det J_{\phi}(\x) + \log \det J_{\phi^{-1}}(\u))^2$ to the reconstruction loss, which we multiply by $0.3$.
-Finally we clip the gradient norm to 2 during the maximum likelihood phase.